Daisy Xinlei Lin

 My PhD at NYU was about how humans plan and learn: I ran large-scale experiments to understand what makes people get better at complex tasks, and how that compares to AI.

 I think AI should be humans' thought partners — adapting to collaborate with us better and better.
-I also think they should be beautiful.

 • Women are controlled by hormones more than anyone talks about.
 Every week I'm a different person.
 It's the most underestimated battle.